Per IRS Publication 526 Charitable Contribution:

 You can deduct your contributions only if you make them to a qualified organization.
 Most organizations, other than churches and governments, must apply to the IRS to become a qualified organization.

-How to check whether an organization can receive deductible charitable contributions.
 You can ask any organization whether it is a qualified organization, and most will be able to tell you.
 You also can check by going to IRS.gov/TEOS.
 This online tool will enable you to search for qualified organizations (page 2).